 A steady climb of 430m brings us to the summit of Citadel Pass.
 Hiking upwards we may be distracted by bighorn sheep at a “mineral lick” not 200m from the trail or by the profusion of wildflowers in the slide paths.
 Halfway to Citadel Pass we emerge back into the meadows and stop above an alpine lake for a break.
 Soon after we will be able to see far across the meadows to Sunshine Village, tomorrow’s destination.
 Behind us rises Mount Assiniboine, still dominating the skyline.
 We continue for another 3.5km to our campsite which is nestled in the trees by Howard Douglas Lake.
 An optional hike up Quartz Hill provides views in all directions and will finish the day off nicely.
 Distance 7.5km, elevation gain 500m.

 Day 5: The last leg of our journey takes us 6km across the famous Sunshine Meadows to the Sunshine Village ski area and an optional side trip to Rock Isle Lake.
 It’s all downhill from here with a shuttle bus to the valley floor where transport to Canmore awaits.
-This allows us to finish up 3pm.
-After hot showers and a rest, head out to celebrate our adventure at one of the excellent local restaurants.
 Distance 6km, elevation gain 250m, elevation loss 400m.

 Meeting Place and Time

-We will meet you at our Yamnuska Mountain Adventures office at 8.30am the morning of Day 1.
+We will meet you at our Yamnuska Mountain Adventures office at 8.00 am on the morning of Day 1.

 Our office is located at 200, 50 Lincoln Park, Canmore.
 See this map for location.

-For your greater convenience we offer a pre-meeting shuttle service within Canmore.
+For your greater convenience, we offer a pre-meeting shuttle service within Canmore.
 Please let us know in advance where you will be staying if needing this service.
-Pickup will occur between 8.00 and 8.20am.
+Pickup will occur between 7.30 and 7.50 am.

 Please ensure that you have your hiking equipment with you.